Będzin Ghetto: The ghetto

-From October 1940 to May 1942, about 4,000 Jewish people were deported from Będzin to slave labour in the rapidly growing number of camps.
+From October 1940 to May 1942, about 4,000 Jewish people were deported from Będzin to serve as slave labour in the rapidly growing number of camps.
 Until October 1942 the internal boundaries of the ghetto remained unmarked.
 No fence was built.
-The area was defined by neighbourhoods of Kamionka and Mała Środula bordering the Sosnowiec Ghetto, with the Jewish police placed by the SS along the perimeter.
-As was the case in other ghettos across occupied Poland, German authorities exterminated most of the Jews of Będzin during the murderous Operation Reinhard, deporting them to Nazi death camps, primarily to nearby Auschwitz-Birkenau for gassing.
-During this time, the leaders of the Jewish community in Zagłebie including Moshe Merin (Mojżesz Merin, in Polish) cooperated with the Germans in the hope that the survival of the Jews might be tied to their forced labour exploitation.
+The area was defined by the neighbourhoods of Kamionka and Mała Środula bordering the Sosnowiec Ghetto, with the Jewish police placed by the SS along the perimeter.
+As was the case in other ghettoes across occupied Poland, German authorities exterminated most of the Jews of Będzin during the murderous Operation Reinhard, deporting them to Nazi death camps, primarily to nearby Auschwitz-Birkenau for gassing.
+During this time, the leaders of the Jewish community in Zagłebie, including Moshe Merin (Mojżesz Merin, in Polish), cooperated with the Germans in the hope that the survival of the Jews might be tied to their forced labour exploitation.
 It was a false assumption.

-Major deportation actions, commanded by SS-Standartenführer Alexander von Woedtke, took place in 1942 with 2,000 Jews sent to be murdered in Auschwitz in May and 5,000 Jews in August.
-Another 5,000 jews of the ghettos were deported from Będzin aboard Holocaust trains between August 1942 and June 1943.
-The last major deportations took place in 1943 whereas 5,000 Jews were sent away on 22 June 1943 and 8,000 around 1–3 August 1943.
+Major deportation actions, commanded by SS-Standartenführer Alexander von Woedtke, took place in 1942 with 2,000 Jews sent to be murdered in Auschwitz in May and 5,000 in August.
+Another 5,000 Jews from the ghettoes were deported from Będzin aboard Holocaust trains between August 1942 and June 1943.
+The last major deportations took place in 1943 when 5,000 Jews were removed on 22 June 1943 and 8,000 around 1–3 August 1943.
 About 1,000 remaining Jews were deported in the subsequent months.
-It is estimated that of the 30,000 inhabitants of the ghetto, only 2,000 survivors remained.
+It is estimated that, of the 30,000 inhabitants of the ghetto, only 2,000 survivors remained.